archisvaze/react-tilt-button/README.md

 - Action fires on **mouse release**
 - Hover is split into left / middle / right zones
-- This is a **physical UI primitive**, not a flat button
+- This is a **physical UI primitive**, not a flat semantic button

 ---

 ## Styling

+All visuals are driven by CSS variables:

+- `--button-raise-level`
+- `--press-inset`
+- `--button-hover-pressure`
+- `--radius`
+- `--surface-color`
+- `--side-color`
+- `--text-color`
+- `--border-color`
+- `--border-width`

-All visuals are driven by CSS variables, so you can theme it externally if needed.
+So you can theme it externally if needed.

+---

+## Philosophy

+This is not a flat UI button.

+It is a **physical, tactile UI primitive** that behaves like an object:

+- It has depth
+- It deforms
+- It squishes
+- It reacts to pressure

 ---